Norbaeocystin/indexer/README.md

 ```

- also possible to use option to create service ( exit when there are no files ...)
+ also possible to use option to create service ( exit when there are no files ...) but there can be problem with sinchronization ...
+exit if there is indexer process? or system service will file?

 ```
 [Unit]